fubinf/sedrila/README.md

   - tabulate those tasks and compute the sum of their timevalues.
 - That script can also tabulate what the instructor did not accept, which makes practical a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.
+  No such mechanism is implemented so far, though.

 ## 3.3 TODO handling during development